Đặng Thị Ngọc Hân: Biography

 She started to model at the age of 16 and had become a familiar face on the runway in Hanoi.
 She has been awarded: Most photogenic Vietnamese model in 2006, Miss Icon Student 2005, First prize of product program Yomost, Most beautiful female student at Tran nhan Tong High School.

 After crowned Miss Vietnam 2010, Ngọc Hân was invited to compete in Miss World 2010 and 2011 but she declined as personal reasons.

+Personal life

+On December 10, 2022, Ngoc Han married her long-term boyfriend, Pham Phu Dat.
+Their wedding was held in a traditional Vietnamese cultural style.